Red McCombs: Sports ownership

 McCombs attributed the construction of the HemisFair Arena as the essential development to the success of the San Antonio Spurs.
 He contacted Lee Iacocca, then president of the Ford Motor Company, to seek funding for the arena to correspond with the 1968 World's Fair.
 At first, Iacocca offered only $250,000 for the purchase of an art object, and he scolded McCombs and ridiculed San Antonio as "that little old dusty ass town of yours down there [with] no political or economic significance to the Ford Motor Company."
-McCombs persisted and asked U.S. President Lyndon B. Johnson to contact Henry Ford, II, and in a continued heated exchange even told Iacocca that Ford needed to improve the quality of its 1968 vehicles.
+McCombs persisted and asked U.S. President Lyndon B. Johnson to contact Henry Ford II, and in a continued heated exchange even told Iacocca that Ford needed to improve the quality of its 1968 vehicles.
 McCombs located other investors, and the Dallas Chaparrals came to San Antonio five years later in 1973.
 McCombs realized the importance of television to sports events and saw the opportunity to bring San Antonio to a national stage.
 Under the McCombs administration, the Spurs had their first superstar in George Gervin, called "The Iceman", who was recruited from the Virginia Squires.

 Two years after taking the Spurs into the NBA, McCombs sold off his stake in the Spurs and bought another former ABA team, the Denver Nuggets.
-He held onto the team until 1985, when he sold it to Sidney Shlenker.
+He held onto the team from 1978 until 1985, when he sold it to Sidney Shlenker.
+He then bought the Spurs in 1989 and ran them until he sold them in 1993.
 In 1998, McCombs bought the Minnesota Vikings for US$250 million.
 After an unsuccessful attempt to replace the Hubert H. Humphrey Metrodome, McCombs sold the team to new (and current) owner Zygi Wilf before the 2005 NFL season.
 McCombs was also actively involved in thoroughbred racing and breeding for many years as a major partner in Walmac Farm, a leading American breeding farm, in Lexington, Kentucky.

 McCombs was one of the first investors of the Circuit of the Americas.
 In December 2020 he got his 'own' corner called 'Big Red'.